GeoscienceAustralia/ptha/R/examples/README.md

 effect_of_low_dip_near_trench
 -----------------------------

-Comparison of unit sources near the trench with 5 degree and 10 degree dip
+Comparison of unit sources near the trench with varying low dip

 event_rates